tensorknower69/hs-nhentai/README.md

-# nhentai (WIP)
+# hs-nhentai
 Scraping/reading nhentai data/json in Haskell.

-It's also a cli downloading galleries, like how https://github.com/RicterZ/nhentai works.
+There's also a CLI for downloading and browsing (WIP) galleries, like how https://github.com/RicterZ/nhentai works.

 # Why
 This has to be done.